corsairmarks/combined_silfae_revisited/mod/README.md

 * [Animated Hyena Portraits](https://steamcommunity.com/sharedfiles/filedetails/?id=1126014321) by Silfae
 * [Silfae's city sets updated](https://steamcommunity.com/sharedfiles/filedetails/?id=2247427791) by Nozeminer

+### When to Install

+This mod should be added before the game has started.
+If you remove it, your game may have graphical problems if any species was using the custom portraits or city graphics.

 ## Known Issues

 This mod overwrites the corresponding species class added by "Silfae's city sets updated" so that it will not be available for use.
 Instead, the original species class from Silfae (with localisation) is used.
 Expect to see one line in error.log like this: